-Winchester Public School is our longest-running school food garden.
-Started in 2001, it’s an unusually large school garden and for this reason has become a destination for many visiting school groups, workshops and presentations as well as a food-producing garden feeding the 400 kindergarten to Grade 8 students.
+Winchester Public School is our longest-running school food garden, started in 2001.
+It’s an unusually large school garden and for this reason has become a destination for many visiting school groups, workshops and presentations as well as a food-producing garden feeding 400 kindergarten to Grade 8 students.

 Students plant and harvest both formally as part of class time with specific curriculum objectives, and informally through the Garden Club, which operates one day per week throughout the school year during lunch recess.
 Vegetables and fruits go into the hot lunch program at the school and the food waste goes back into the outdoor compost bins.